How to Drink Less Alcohol: Three Strategies That Work

 • Big celebrations: Mid-strength or regular drinks, but fewer

 This gives you pre-commitment (the weeknight rule), flexibility (the social occasions), and harm reduction (mid-strength when you do drink).
+It's also an easier way to start cutting down drinking, since you don't have to overhaul everything at once.
+If you're considering setting up regular drink-free days, that can be a natural place to begin.

 The Bottom Line

-What matters is finding something that actually works for you, not in theory, but in practice, over months and years.
 The best strategy is the one you'll actually stick with.
 Experiment.
 Track honestly.
 Adjust based on results.

-The best strategy is the one you'll actually stick with
+The best strategy is the one you'll actually stick with.

 19 Feb 2026